monero-project/monero-docs/docs/en/running-node/monerod-systemd.md

     Finally, we want to test connections from your client machine.

-    Install `tor` and `torsocks` on your laptop, you will want them anyway for Monero wallet.
+    Install `tor` and `torsocks` on your machine, you will want them anyway for Monero wallet.

     Just for testing, you will also need `proxychains`.